-Smoking and misuse of certain pain medicines can affect the risk of developing renal cell cancer.
+Smoking and misuse of certain pain medicines can affect the risk of renal cell cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for renal cell cancer include the following:

 Possible signs of renal cell cancer include blood in the urine and a lump in the abdomen.

 These and other symptoms may be caused by renal cell cancer.
 Other conditions may cause the same symptoms.
 There may be no symptoms in the early stages.
 Symptoms may appear as the tumor grows.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have any of the following problems: